 The symptoms of depression include:

-- Loss of interest in hobbies or normal activities
+- loss of interest in hobbies or activities that usually provide pleasure

 When to see a doctor

-If a person feels depressed or experiences any of these symptoms, they should seek help from their physician.
+If a person feels any of these symptoms to the point that it interferes with daily living, they should seek help from their doctor.

-A person who is thinking about suicide or self-harm should immediately seek emergency help, either with their physician or local hospital or by calling the Suicide Prevention Lifeline (1-800-273-TALK).
+Anyone having thoughts about suicide or self-harm should immediately seek emergency help, either with their doctor or local hospital or by calling the Suicide Prevention Lifeline (1-800-273-TALK).

-If a loved one or friend may be at risk for committing suicide, someone should stay with that person and call for emergency help immediately.
+If a loved one or friend may be at risk of attempting suicide, stay with that person and call for emergency assistance immediately.